How Long Does LVP Flooring Last? A Wear-Layer Lifespan Guide

 Is LVP good for basements over concrete?

-What’s the average cost of luxury vinyl plank?
+What’s the average cost of a luxury vinyl plank?

 Get a Free Estimate